mohanish12/useCasePythonScripts/README.md

 6. revStr.py
 The script contains a function which takes as input a string and returns the reverse of the string

+5. lrgstNoFrmArray.py
+The script contains a function which takes an input an array and reutrns the largest number possible out of that array.

 pending- find the largest element in the dictionary